Question:

 1) Personal Growth

 Marijuana is popularly associated with low achievement for a reason.
 Many who smoke it report feeling a lack of motivation.
+Regular cannabis use is associated with decreased motivation and lower achievement, making it harder to reach personal and professional goals.
 They find it hard to show up to work, perform their jobs well, or even do things as simple as keeping their apartments clean or taking out the garbage.
 It also doesn’t help that the subculture surrounding marijuana (“stoner culture”) is similarly associated with a lack of achievement.
-Quitting weed means transcending this: leaving behind something that’s both a crutch and an albatross and hopefully moving on to greater things.
+Quitting weed means transcending this: leaving behind something that’s both a crutch and an albatross and hopefully moving on to greater things, so quit smoking weed to achieve personal growth.

 2) Better Mental Health